top of page

 Toys

-• The diviners used waxed dolls in their witchcrafts as well:
+• The diviners used waxed dolls of people in their witchcrafts as well:

 Jasher 61:8-10

-• Knowing that there are spirits in these graven images and they are used for witchcraft, giving these things unto our children for toys is not well seeing as though these spirits cleave to the innocent hearts, hence you find children attached to their toys, teddy bears and objects of love like blankets and etc.
+• Knowing that making the images of creatures are unlawful, there are evil spirits in these unlawful images, and they are used for witchcraft are all reasons to help understand giving these things unto our children for toys is not well, seeing as though these spirits cleave to the innocent hearts.
+For this reason, you find children attached to their unlawful images (toys), teddy bears and objects of love like blankets and etc.

 What about our government documents?